Skip to main content

 Effexor vs. Lexapro: Differences, similarities, and which is better for you

-Generalized anxiety is characterized by excessive worry about a variety of issues including money, health, family, and work occurring more days than not for the past six months.
+Effexor and Lexapro are both prescription-only medications used in the treatment of major depressive disorder (MDD) and generalized anxiety disorder (GAD).
+Symptoms of depression may include low mood for at least a two-week period and loss of interest in normal activities.
+Generalized anxiety disorder is characterized by excessive worry about a variety of issues including money, health, family, and work occurring more days than not for the past six months.
 Both MDD and GAD affect millions of Americans, and adequate treatment is important for quality of life.
 Treatment of depression or anxiety may include increased physical activity, meditation, or psychotherapy.
 Some cases will require medication for effective treatment.

 What are the main differences between Effexor and Lexapro?

 Effexor (venlafaxine) is a prescription medication indicated in the treatment of both MDD and GAD.
-Effexor belongs to a group of antidepressants known as selective serotonin-norepinephrine reuptake inhibitors (SNRIs).
+Effexor belongs to a group of antidepressants known as serotonin-norepinephrine reuptake inhibitors (SNRIs).
 Effexor blocks the reuptake of both norepinephrine and serotonin in the neuron synapse, effectively leaving more free serotonin and norepinephrine available.
 These neurotransmitters play a positive role on mood and affect.
 Other SNRIs you may be familiar with are Cymbalta (duloxetine) and Pristiq (desvenlafaxine).

 Lexapro (escitalopram) is also a prescription medication indicated in the treatment of both MDD and GAD.
 Lexapro belongs to the group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs) and works by blocking the reuptake of serotonin at the neuronal membrane transport pump.
 This action leaves more free serotonin in the neuron synapse, and higher serotonin levels are associated with a better mood.
-Other SSRIs you may be familiar with include Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram), or Paxil (paroxetine).
+Other SSRIs you may be familiar with include Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram), and Paxil (paroxetine).

 Main differences between Effexor and Lexapro